+Sophine Clachar, Ph.D

+University of North Dakota

+Data Scientist Email: s.clachar@gmail.com

-Sophine Clachar University of North Dakota Ph.D.
-Candidate Email: s.clachar@gmail.com Sophine Clachar is a doctoral candidate in Scientific Computing at the University of North Dakota (UND) under the tutelage of Dr. Travis Desell and Prof. James Higgins.
+Sophine Clachar received her doctorate in Scientific Computing from the University of North Dakota (UND) under the tutelage of Dr. Travis Desell and Prof. James Higgins.
 Originally from St. Catherine, Jamaica, Sophine completed her M.S. in Computer Science from UND and her B.S. in Computing and Information Technology from the University of Technology, Jamaica.
-Sophine's current research interest focuses on the application of novelty detection to proactively identify anomalies in flight data.
-In her graduate studies she participated in two research endeavors that focused on aviation safety: 1) Large-scale data analysis and software development for the National General Aviation Flight Information Database and, 2) Verification and validation of an air truth system that governed the operation of Unmanned Aerial Vehicles in the US National Airspace.
-Sophine is a recipient of an ACRP Graduate Research Award which fostered the development of analytical techniques, using artificial neural networks, to identify unstable approaches at the Grand Forks International Airport.
+In her graduate studies, she participated in two research endeavors that focused on aviation safety: 1) Identifying anomalous flight patterns and accident precursors for the General Aviation Flight Information Database and, 2) Verification and validation of an air truth system that governed the operation of Unmanned Aerial Vehicles in the US National Airspace.

+During the program year 2013-2014, Sophine won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Identifying and Analyzing Atypical Flights Using Supervised and Unsupervised Approaches."

 Boris Claros University of Missouri - Columbia Ph.D.
-Candidate Columbia, MO Email: brcz76@mail.missouri.edu Boris Claros is a Ph.D.
-Candidate in Civil Engineering at the University of Missouri.
+Candidate Columbia, MO Email: brcz76@mail.missouri.edu Boris Claros is a doctoral candidate in Civil Engineering at the University of Missouri.
 Boris completed his MSCE degree as a Fulbright Scholar also at the University of Missouri - Columbia.
-In his Master thesis, he worked on evaluating operations of signalized roundabouts.
-As part of his doctoral dissertation, he has studied safety of the Diverging Diamond Interchange (DDI), J-turn intersection, automated enforcement (red-light camera).
+In his Master's thesis, he worked on evaluating operations of signalized roundabouts.
+As part of his doctoral dissertation, he has studied the safety of the Diverging Diamond Interchange (DDI), J-turn intersection, automated enforcement (red-light camera).
 Boris presented the first comprehensive safety evaluation of the DDI in the United States showing the safety benefits of this new innovative interchange.
-To mention some, the American Association of State Highway and Transportation Officials (AASHTO) awarded this research the "Sweet Sixteen" award for high value research nationwide.
+To mention some, the American Association of State Highway and Transportation Officials (AASHTO) awarded this research the "Sweet Sixteen" award for high-value research nationwide.
 Also, the Operational Effects of Geometrics Committee of the Transportation Research Board of the National Academies awarded this research "Best Paper Award" of 2015.
 The research on the J-turn intersection focused on safety evaluation and design guidance of U-turn spacing with observed crashes and simulation.
-The study of red light cameras focused on safety evaluation, crash cost benefit, and legal issues research in Missouri.
-Boris' dissertation also contributes with guidance on crash reports review and assignment.
-In Missouri, he found that crash data has several issues, especially at interchange facilities which require data correction.
+The study of red-light cameras focused on safety evaluation, crash cost-benefit, and legal issues research in Missouri.
+Boris' dissertation also contributes to guidance on crash reports review and assignment.
+In Missouri, he found that crash data has several issues, especially at interchange facilities that require data correction.
 He reviewed over 15,000 crash reports and directed another 11,000 crash report reviews in different research projects.
-Although his dissertation offers significant a contribution in roadway transportation, Boris has pursued to apply this well stablished methodologies in a different mode of transportation such as airfield safety.
+Although his dissertation offers significant a contribution in roadway Transportation, Boris has pursued to apply this well-established methodology in a different mode of Transportation such as airfield safety.
 There is not a specific prediction methodology for runway incursions which are a major concern for runway safety analysis.
-Through the ACRP, Raunak prepared a research paper to develop runway safety models to predict runway incursions.
+During the program year 2015-2016, Boris won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Enhancing Safety Risk Management with Quantitative Measures."